 The principal aim of this course is to enable you to develop the necessary production competencies to create and produce film and television in a variety of existing and evolving contexts for viewing and distribution.
 Additionally, the course seeks to extend your understanding of the reach, responsibility and influence of content, the means of production and distribution.
-The course has a particular emphasis upon the sensibilities of social action and inclusion that underpin global citizenship and that shapes the entrepreneurial and employment landscape that production graduates will be joining and influencing on completion of their studies.
+The course has a particular emphasis upon the sensibilities of social action and inclusion that underpin global citizenship and that shapes the entrepreneurial and employment landscape that production graduates will be joining and influencing on completion of their

-The emphasis on the management of complex productions, and the importance of effective working with others, will provide you with a powerful set of skills, which will enhance your employability in any field.
+others, will provide you with a powerful set of skills, which will enhance your employability in any field.

 Intakes:

 September

 Major Source of Funding:

-Office for Stude nts (OFS)
+Office for Students (OFS)

 Tuition Fees:

-reviewed on an annual t e University website. pasis.
-The fees applicable to o a particular academic year v will be
+Tuition fees are reviewed on an annual basis.
+The fees applicable to a particular academic year will be published on the University website.

-Year Status Mode Amount
+Ieal Status Mode Amount

-No related data No related data
+No related data

 PSRB:

 None

-Course Structi ure:
+Course Struct ure:

-September (Full-time)
+Mode

+A mount

+Status

+studies.

+Vaar